GUIDANCE FOR VISITORS

 Male Visitors must play from the yellow tees and Lady Visitors from the black tees unless otherwise arranged with the Club Manager.
 The Men's Medal Tees (white markers) are reserved for Club Competitions only.

-It is the responsibility of the organizer to confirm the number in the group with the Club Manager at least three days prior to the day.
+It is the responsibility of the organizer to confirm the number in the group with the Club Manager at least seven (7) days prior to the day.

 In the unlikely event that circumstances prevent a booked visit from going ahead we will do our utmost to offer alternative arrangements which are acceptable to the visiting Society.
 We shall offer at least 3 alternative dates.
 In the event none of the dates we are able to offer are acceptable the arrangement will become null and void.

 In this circumstance we, or any service we use to handle bookings, will either hold the deposit in credit against a future booking or refund the deposit.

-A non-refundable deposit of £5 per head is required before a booking can be considered firm.
-In the event of the number attending being less than the number originally booked, the fees payable for those that do arrive are the total fee agreed per head less the deposit per head paid.
+A non-refundable deposit of £50 is required before a booking can be considered firm.
+In the event of the number attending on the day being less than the number originally booked, the fees payable for those that do arrive are the total fee agreed per head less the deposit paid.

 Deposits relating to no shows will not be refunded, however consideration will be given to last minute cancellations due to unavoidable circumstances.

-All players should be members of a recognized golf club and possess a golf handicap.
+All players should be competent golfers and preferably members of a recognized golf club and possess a golf handicap.
 Handicap Certificates should be available for inspection.